 - Religion: The Wixom Public Library does not add proselytizing materials, but encourages popular, authoritative and/or scholarly presentations of ideas and movements in religion worldwide.

-- Children’s Collection: The Children’s collection is designed for pre-school through fifth grade.
-Particular attention is paid to the inclusion of a wide variety of materials which appeal to different cognitive abilities, learning styles, and age-related interests, and those which foster creativity and cultural understanding.
+- Children’s Collection: The Children’s collection is designed for pre-school through sixth grade.
+This includes our Tween collection, which is designed for fourth through sixth grade.
+Particular attention in the Children’s collection is paid to the inclusion of a wide variety of materials which appeal to different cognitive abilities, learning styles, and age-related interests, and those which foster creativity and cultural understanding.
 Special emphasis is placed on:

 - Reading level and vocabulary

 - Illustrative quality, especially at the beginning levels

 - Award winning titles

 - Teen Collection: The Teen collection is designed for students in grades seven through twelve.
 The Teen fiction and popular magazine collection are designed to provide a transition from children’s to adult reading.
 Popular demand plays a large role in the selection of some Teen materials, most notably series fiction, magazines, and graphic novels.
 The Teen non-fiction collection is designed to provide teens with non-fiction materials addressing their popular and academic information needs and interests.

 - Controversial Content: When a book provides a clearer vision of life, develops understanding of other people, or breaks down intolerance, these factors must be weighed against possible harm caused by a single word or passage.
 Because it is the responsibility of the Library to protect the rights of mature readers, all sides of controversial issues will be covered as far as budgetary constraints and market availability allow.